vtex-apps/product-quantity/docs/README.md

 📢 Don't fork this project.
-Use, [contribute](https://github.com/vtex-apps/awesome-io#contributing), or open issues through [Store Discussion](https://github.com/vtex-apps/store-discussion).
+Use, [contribute](https://github.com/vtex-apps/product-quantity), or open issues through [Store Discussion](https://github.com/vtex-apps/store-discussion).

+# Product Quantity

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-# Product Quantity

-The Product Quantity allows users to a **add a chosen amount** of the displayed product in their cart.
+The Product Quantity allows users to a add a chosen amount of the displayed product in their cart.

 ![product-quantity](https://user-images.githubusercontent.com/52087100/70237475-0f4bd900-1746-11ea-9af2-38f794f4a3dd.png)

 ## Configuration

-1. Import the Product Quantity to your dependencies on `manifest.json` file.
+1. Add the Product Quantity app to your dependencies in the theme's `manifest.json` file:

 ```json
   "dependencies": {